 High school students should recognize that the quality of their high school education will determine the ease with which they will do college work and their ability to follow certain courses of study.
 At Calvin, the nature and quality of a student's high school preparation may reduce his college graduation requirements (See pages 41-45).
-Although in general narrow specialization is not desirable in high school, at least two years of Latin are recommended for those intending to become ministers and four years of mathematics for those with a professional interest in engineering, mathematics, or the sciences.
+Although in general narrow specialization is not desirable in high school, at least two years of Latin are recommended for those intending to become ministers and four years of mathematics for those with a professional interest in engineering, mathematics, the sciences.

-Of the bogeneous

-English 4 units

-Mathematics .
-3 units An additional unit is desirable for prospective mathematics, physics, or engineering majors.

-Foreign language 2 units Preferably three; ideally the last unit in grade 12; prospective ministers should complete two or more units of Latin.

-Science 2 units Biology, chemistry, or physics; one with a laboratory.
+English Mathematics 4 units 3 units An additional unit is desirable for prospective mathematics, physics, or engineering majors, Foreign language 2 units Preferably three; ideally the last unit in grade 12; prospective ministers should complete two or more units of Latin.
+Science History Typing Electives 2 units 2 units 3 units Biology, chemistry, or physics; one with a laboratory.
+Electives Additional units are desirable for students with special interests.

-History 2 units

-Typing

-Electives 3 units

-16 units Additional units are desirable for students with special interests.